hgresseau/ASL-Processing/README.md

 ##

-➡️ A ***very good*** introductory source worth taking the time to go through (readings, videos, tutorials): https://asl-docs.readthedocs.io/en/latest/analysis_guide.html.
+➡️ A ***very good*** introductory source worth taking the time to go through: https://pubmed.ncbi.nlm.nih.gov/37492666/.

-### What is CBF, and why it's important?🧐
+### What is CBF, and why it's important? 🧐
 Cerebral blood flow (CBF) is a measure of blood volume (mL) delivery to 100 grams of tissue per unit time (minutes) used to quantify perfusion.
 [4,5] ASL imaging reveals that CBF often serves as an early physiological biomarker for various neurodegenerative diseases such as Alzheimer's, and potentially COVID-19.
 [1,2,3] In fact, existing literature supports the use of ASL as an effective method for quantifying changes in CBF, with reduced perfusion recognized as a defining characteristic of early-stage AD.
 As such, CBF may serve as a potential early physiological biomarker to qualify and quantify changes in cognition, and in brain structure and function that were seemingly induced by the disease.

 Generating a CBF map may help with: